ePages-de/epages-docs/apps/api-reference/resource-webhooks.md

 ---

 Webhooks allow developers to build apps that receive near-real-time information about events that happen in ePages shops.
-Instead of making constant API calls to check for specific events on the shop, you can register webhooks.
+Instead of making constant API calls to check for specific changes on the shop, you can register webhooks.

 The following webhook resources are available: